-A black lace mantelet is a foolish and fragile thing, one of the most pointless accessories in the history of western fashion.
+A black lace mantelet is, foolish, fragile and one of the most pointless accessories in the history of western fashion.
 Of course I wanted to make one!

 An 18th Century Short Gown